upenn-nets-2120/student-tests/README.md

 There are a few other optional fields: the `public` field determines if the test case is public.
 It defaults to `true`, but if you want to write a test case that only you can access, then set this to false.
 However, as will be explained later, private tests do not count towards the total you need to see other test cases (see explanation of how tests work below).

-The `test` field contains the actual content of the test.
-Currently, only `curl` commands are supported for this, but more support will be added for other options in the future such as Jest, JUnit, any command with output, any scripts with output, and possibly Playwright.
-More details on how to use the `curl` test are explained below.
+The `type` field specifies the type of test cases.
+Currently, only `curl` commands and JUnit 4 tests are supported for this, but more support will be added for other options in the future such as Jest, any command with output, any scripts with output, and possibly Playwright.
+More details on how to use the these two tests can be found below.

+The `test` field contains the actual content of the test, depending on the type.

-### `curl` Tests:
+### curl Tests:

-To make a `curl` test, just write the exact `curl` command you would write if you were to test locally.
-Then, put the expected status code and body into the `response` field in the JSON, and that's it!
+To make a curl test (type `curl`), just write the exact `curl` command you would write if you were to test locally in the `command` field.
+In the `response-type` field, put either `text` or `json` for the expected response type.
+Then, put the expected status code in the corresponding field, and if the type is `text`, put the expected body in the `body` field.
+If the type is `json`, put the returned json in the `json` field (as an actual json object, not a string of text).
+See the `tests.json` file for an example in the `sample-tests` folder.
+Note that if you use `json` response type, you can specify a flag `any-order` as either true or false.
+If this is true, then arrays in the json will be accepted as correct even if they appear in a different order.

+### JUnit 4 Tests:

+To make a JUnit 4 test (type `junit`), ...
+To be explained ...

 ### How the Tests Work